Wilderness Safaris Rwanda. Luxury Rwanda Wildlife Safaris

 Taking a Wilderness safari in Rwanda at the best time is the perfect way of having an incredible safari.
 The best time to visit Rwanda for a wildlife safari is during the months of June to September and Late December to February which are the long and short dry seasons respectively.
 This is the best time for wildlife viewing in Akagera National Park and the generally best time for visiting Rwanda.
 However, it’s a bit different for Chimpanzee trekking where the best time is during part of the wet season which is from October to November when the chimpanzees do not walk for long distances.

-What to pack/wear for Wilderness Safaris in Rwanda
+What to Pack/Wear for Wilderness Safaris Rwanda

 Rwanda is in Africa some people think this part of the world is generally warm or even unbearably hot but it is not so as the country experiences both warm and cool temperatures.
 To have any African safari your list of what to wear should be one that will keep you comfortable and yet smart for each kind of activity.
 Having considered the most recommended selection of what to wear on an African wildlife safari, here is an ultimate packing list;